 Now that we’ve come close to who they are and their vision, we want to introduce you to what they call The Dulaine Method.
 It’s their own unique way of approaching the process of teaching.
 The dancing artists that teach, are trained to understand how to use the group to help the individual.
 Creating a safe space where everyone’s feelings are respected is very important.
 They are advocates of equality in order to foster the same qualities in their students.

-If you want to delve more deeply into the story of Dancing Classrooms, there is a short video below, where you can see how a reunion of some of the alumni ambassadors feels like and hear some words from Pierre Dulaine himself.
+If you want to delve more deeply into the story of Dancing Classrooms, there is a short video below.
+You can see how a reunion of some of the alumni ambassadors feels like.
+Also you can hear some words from Pierre Dulaine himself.
 It seems like many of their students went to performing arts schools to pursue a career in the arts.
 Because they focus a lot on creativity and freedom of expression, it’s easy to see why people went on to nourish creative lives.

 Making the world a better place one dance step at a time

 After getting to know more about these extraordinary people, we found out that Sir Ken Robinson wrote an article on Why dance is just as important as math in school.
-He is documenting step by step the power of dancing to change the behavior of a human being and how Dancing Classrooms is improving the way we teach.
+He is documenting step by step the power of dancing to change the behavior of a human being.
+He focuses on how Dancing Classrooms is improving the way we teach.